Duralumin

 Duralumin (also called duraluminum, duraluminium, duralum, dural(l)ium, or dural) is a trade name for one of the earliest types of age-hardenable aluminium–copper alloys.
-The term is a combination of Düren and aluminium.
+The term is a combination of Düren, dur (a German prefix meaning "hard"), and aluminium.
 Its use as a trade name is obsolete.
 Today the term mainly refers to aluminium-copper alloys, designated as the 2000 series by the international alloy designation system (IADS), as with 2014 and 2024 alloys used in airframe fabrication.

 Duralumin was developed in 1909 in Germany.
 Duralumin is known for its strength and hardness, making it suitable for various applications, especially in the aviation and aerospace industry.
 However, it is susceptible to corrosion, which can be mitigated by using alclad-duralum materials.

 History

 Duralumin was developed by the German metallurgist Alfred Wilm at private military-industrial laboratory Zentralstelle für wissenschaftlich-technische Untersuchungen (Center for Scientific-Technical Research) in Neubabelsberg.
 In 1903, Wilm discovered that after quenching, an aluminium alloy containing 4% copper would harden when left at room temperature for several days.
 Further improvements led to the introduction of duralumin in 1909.
 The name, originally a trade mark of Dürener Metallwerke AG which acquired Wilm's patents and commercialized the material, is mainly used in pop-science to describe all Al-Cu alloys system, or '2000' series, as designated through the international alloy designation system originally created in 1970 by the Aluminum Association.